Geological CO2 storage assessment in emerging CCS regions: Review of sequestration potential, policy development, and socio-economic factors in Poland: Methodologies for Storage Capacity Assessments

 \paragraph{Thermodynamic Data:} Geothermal gradients, often ranging from 25–35°C/km, dictate CO\textsubscript{2} phase behavior (supercritical above 31°C and 73.8 bar) and influence storage efficiency at varying depths.
 These data, combined with pressure-temperature profiles from well logs (where available), enable computation of CO\textsubscript{2} density and viscosity under reservoir conditions, aligning with international standards \cite{goodman2011us}.

-Reprocessed Soviet-era 2D seismic data, despite modern enhancements, falls short of the resolution required for detailed fault mapping and dynamic simulations.
+Reprocessed Soviet-era 2D seismic data, despite modern enhancements, falls short of the resolution required for detailed subsurface mapping and dynamic simulations.
 In the Polish Lowland Basin (PLB), over 1,200 legacy wells, many of which were drilled before the 1980s, exhibit uncertain cement integrity.
-This necessitates the use of cement evaluation logs and pressure tests to quantify leakage risks.
-Recent studies estimate that 20–40\% may require remedial sealing, a concern echoed in global CCS assessments \cite{Tarkowski2009, celia2015status}.
+This necessitates the use of cement evaluation logs and pressure tests to quantify leakage risks \cite{Tarkowski2009, celia2015status}.